 This is how it’s done for those who are after night game drives.
 Once the animals visit the water holes, a bell will ring in the visitors’ rooms reminding them to be set for the night drive.

-Aberdare National park is located within Aberdare mountain range, therefore hiking is no wonder in this protected area.
+Aberdare National park is located within the Aberdare mountain range, therefore hiking is no wonder in this protected area.
 Also known as Mount lesatima, Mount Satima is the third highest in Kenya and the best for hiking adventures in Aberdare National Park.